 The Adirondack Rail Trail will consist of two segments of the rail corridor through the heart of the Adirondacks: the first segment, 34 miles connecting Lake Placid, Ray Brook, Saranac Lake, Lake Clear, and Tupper Lake has been approved for rail-trail construction by the Departments of Environmental Conservation and Transportation, and certified as complying with the State Land Use Master Plan by the Adirondack Park Agency.
-Construction on this segment should start by the first half of 2017.
+Construction on this segment started in October 2020 with the removal of the rails and ties.
 The 56 miles connecting Tupper Lake to Piercefield, Sabattis, Lake Lila, Beaver River, Big Moose and Old Forge has been proposed for expanded rail service but there are many steps to making that proposal real, including completing cost-benefit analyses, finding a responsible operator, and negotiating an operating lease that protects taxpayers against building a railroad to nowhere.
 Regardless of timing for the possible extension of seasonal tourist rail service to Tupper Lake, this section of the corridor will continue to be a part of the C7 snowmobile corridor linking Old Forge to the north.

 Construction of the trail will garner maximum economic benefit for the towns and villages along the existing rail corridor without more years of debate and delay.
 Tourists, seasonal homeowners and permanent residents will all benefit from the Adirondack Rail Trail.
 This safe, scenic, level recreational path will serve persons of all ages and physical abilities, including children on tricycles and training bikes, wheelchair users, elderly strollers, and parents running behind "baby joggers."
 It will cater to short-and-long distance cyclists, nature lovers and history buffs, runners, hikers, bird watchers and snowmobilers.